url2app/urltoapp/README.md

 ### Creating a setup

 You can also directly create a setup file, so people can install it on their machine.
-Use the `--executable [...] --setup` to do so.
+Use the `--executable [...] --setup` argument to do so.

 This will:
 1. Temporarily install the application